Media and Communication (MAC)

 MAC 202.
 The Smartphone and Society.
 (3)

-Explores the impact of media and communication technologies on our individual lives as well as wider political, economic, and cultural practices.
+Using the smartphone as a case study, this course explores the impact of media and communication technologies on our individual lives as well as wider political, economic, and cultural practices.
 This course will help students to think critically about the tools they use in their everyday lives and the ways in which technology and society mutually shape each other.
 IIB.
 PA-3B.
 CAS-B.

 Prerequisite: MJF 146, major status or permission of instructor.